Freedom of information requests

-The FOI Act gives anyone a general right to request information held by public authorities such as the NHS.
+The Freedom of Information Act gives anyone a general right to request information held by public authorities such as the NHS.
 The aim of the Act is to create a climate of openness in public services and to inform people how public authorities make their operational decisions and how public money is spent.
-Much of this information - such as minutes of meetings, board papers and policies, financial transactions - is already available through our publication scheme.
+Much of this information, such as minutes of meetings, board papers and policies, financial transactions, is already available in our publications section and you will find further guidance in our publication scheme.

 NHS West London CCG

 Communications and Engagement Team (NW London CCGs)

 When you make your request, please state clearly that you are referring to NHS West London CCG and try to be as specific in your request as you can.
 For example, stating the time period that you want the information to cover.